Louis-Aime/calendrical-javascript/README.md

 calendars.js import all objects of other files and exports several new objects; this file can be considered an entry point to the module.
 However the other files may be used separately.

 Users who prefer scripts to ES 6 module should just erase all `export` statements at end of files, and `export` word before each class declaration in calendars.js.
+These software pieces are used that way for the [Milesian calendar](https://github.com/Louis-Aime/Milesian-calendar).

 ## GitHub Page site for test and demos
 https://louis-aime.github.io/calendrical-javascript/